A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 Nobody was paid to find the lead before the kid found it.

 That was the pivot.
 Fluoro-Spec is the tool you use before the blood draw.
-It is for the contractor who scans the wipe and clears the unit.
-It is for the parent who tests the plate before serving on it.
-It is for the school nurse who walks the building before the new term.
-It is for the county that gets ahead of the case it would otherwise have to manage.
+The contractor scans the wipe and clears the unit with it.
+A parent tests the plate before serving on it.
+The school nurse walks the building before the new term.
+A county uses it to get ahead of a case it would otherwise have to manage.

 The kit costs $50.
 It does the work the system was never paid to do.